-The principal activity of the Company is to operate as an investment entity within the shipping and offshore segments including renewables.
+The principal activity of the Company is to operate as an investment entity with a special focus on shipping, offshore and energy segments.
 The Company invests directly or indirectly into companies, securities, commodities and/or assets.
 The objective of the Company is to generate significant medium to long-term capital growth.

-The main focus of the Company has previously been on the Rig, PSV and VLCC tanker markets, however the Company has updated its strategy and is now focusing on more diversified and liquid investment portfolio within the energy, transport and commodities markets, although the Company will pursue any attractive investment opportunities that may arise within the framework of industries it operates.
+The main focus of the Company has previously been on the Rig, PSV and VLCC tanker markets, however the Company has expanded its strategy and is now also focusing on a more diversified and liquid investment portfolio within the energy, transport and commodities markets, although the Company will pursue any attractive investment opportunities that may arise within the framework of industries it operates.